The Royal Society of Chemistry recognises that access to grants and financial assistance is vital for small companies.

 We also want to help our companies access funding opportunities provided by other organisations.
 A list of organisations that can provide financial or development assistance is provided below.

 Training vouchers worth up to £1000 are available to help our companies meet their training and development needs.
-The current application is now open and will close on 17 May 2018.
+We are currently acceptiong applications.
+Apply online here.This application round will close on 6 August 2018.

 We provide internship grants to give companies funding to employ an intern for a 3 or 6 months paid internship.
-Applications are currently closed and will open later in June 2018.
+Applications are currently open.
+Apply online here.
+Closing Date 23 July 2018.

 We provide grants and support for employers that recruit an Advanced (Level 3) or Higher Apprentice (Level 4 and above).
 Apprenticeships provide companies with a wide range of benefits and we are keen to support and encourage employers to consider developing apprenticeship programmes.